2.2 Information Sharing

 Where there is a clear risk of significant harm to a child, or serious harm to adults, the public interest test will almost certainly be satisfied.
 However, there will be other cases where practitioners will be justified in sharing some confidential information in order to make decisions on sharing further information or taking action.
 The information shared should be proportionate.
 Decisions in this area need to be made by, or with the advice of, people with suitable competence in Child Protection work such as named or designated professionals or senior managers.

 The Act balances the rights of the information subject (the individual whom the information is about) and the need to share information about them.
 Never assume sharing is prohibited – it is essential to consider this balance in every case.
-The Information Commissioner has published a statutory code of practice on information sharing to help organisations adopt good practice.
+For more information, see the Information Commissioner website.

 The relevant issues for social workers are usually around sharing information where consent has been withheld.
 There is a public interest defence if sharing information is for the purposes of safeguarding a child or vulnerable person.